cosmos/cosmos-sdk/docs/core/events.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.42.1/types/events.go#L17-L25

 The `EventManager` comes with a set of useful methods to manage events.
-Among them, the one that is used the most by module and application developers is the `EmitEvent` method, which tracks an `event` in the `EventManager`.
+The method that is used most by module and application developers is `EmitEvent` that tracks an `event` in the `EventManager`.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.42.1/types/events.go#L33-L37